aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

-### Falling back
+### Alternatives

-Suppose we want to pasre TODO's or a comment when TODO parsing fails
+The notion of falling back to a parser when another fails is a common need when parsing.
+Suppose we want to parse TODO's *or* a plain comment when TODO parsing fails

 ```haskell
 data Comment = TodoEntry String | PlainComment String deriving (Show)